mdulansk/Power-Outage-Machine-Learning/README.md

 ## Performance

 After training the baseline model on the training data, it was 40.8% accurate at predicting the testing split.
 This is not a very strongly performing model, it is better than random but is not very accurate at all.
 The following heatmap of the confusion matrix for this model can be seen here.
+It should be noted that the confusion matrix heatmap only includes the causes that were in the testing data set, so it contains less than 25 causes.

 <div style="display: flex; justify-content: center;">
     <iframe src="assets/Baseline_Heatmap.html" width=1000 height=400 frameBorder=0></iframe>